mcdope/wrpdistributor/INTEGRATION.md

 - PUT
 - DELETE

-In case of bugs you will very likely encounter a 400 or 500 status.
+In case of bugs, you will very likely encounter a 400 or 500 status.

 If you're running `wrp-distributor` from the provided docker image the output should include some helpful stack information so please include that in your bug report.
 In case you're running it on any other way, or better said without `xdebug`, you will be limited to the logs available in `./logs`.

 ### GET ###